 We had to develop a specific algorithm to recover such data, it's results can be found at the virtual folder “Fragments of PBC".
-It is recommended to search this folder with Search box and try mounting files with a size of lost VMDK.
-If size of some file is similar to the size of lost VMDK file, it is worth to check it.
+It is recommended to search this folder with the Search box and try mounting files with a size of lost VMDK.
+If the size of some file is similar to the size of the lost VMDK file, it is worth to check it.
 Keep in mind that most value stored inside VMDK files, so even VMDK is corrupt, there is a decent chance to get data withing it intact.

-Here is a list of files normally used by in VmWare virtual machine:
+Here is a list of files normally used by in VMWare virtual machine:

 - Virtual Machine #1.vmx is a main file of virtual machine.
 All configuration and set up data stored here.

 - Virtual Machine #1.vmsd file.
 It's a xml type file that contains information about snapshots, their order and how they are bound together.
-It's useful to know that *.vmsd can not be replaced by similar file pulled from another VM or it's clone.
+It's useful to know that *.vmsd can be replaced by similar file pulled from another VM or it's clone.
 Any Virtual Machine that uses snapshot will posses a *.vmsd file in it's folder.
 On the contrary VM that consists of single *.vmdk will not have such file.
 If lost, can be replaced by a same file from a new virtual machine that have same parameters as predecessor.

 - Virtual Machine #1.nvram – additional RAM file of VM.